-Under the direction of Whatcom County Council, Whatcom County has budgeted \$8.1 million of county ARPA funds for the stabilization and expansion of child care.
-Of this, \$2 million has been allocated for stabilization, \$5 million for large capital projects, and \$500,000 for capital projects for small providers.
+Under the direction of Whatcom County Council, Whatcom County has budgeted \$xx8.4 million of county ARPA funds for the stabilization and expansion of child care.
+Of this, \$xx2 million has been allocated for stabilization, \$5 million for large capital projects, and \$xx500,000 for capital projects for small providers.
+(These ARPA amounts are still to be determined (TBD) by Whatcom County Council and will be updated.)
 These programs are in various stages of implementation.
 Additionally, the City of Bellingham has contributed \$1 million of city ARPA funds towards child care stabilization investments and is leveraging other local, state, and federal resources toward child care capital projects.

 ARPA funding is a one-time, short-term influx of dollars from the federal government intended to get communities through a difficult time and return them to a pre-pandemic state.
 In contrast, the Healthy Children's Fund is a locally-approved investment in children and families intended to mitigate challenges that existed before--but were exacerbated by--the pandemic.
 Although a greater investment than ever, the HCF still does not have sufficient funding to completely solve the crisis.
-As fund administrators, WCHSC will use new funding available under the Healthy Children's Fund to complement these resources, providing additional service levels, new programs, and more targeted support for populations historically left behind.
+As fund administrators, WCHSC will use new funding available under the Healthy

+Children's Fund to complement these resources, providing additional service levels, new programs, and more targeted support for populations historically left behind.